-Pocket springs are the brainchild of the inventor James Marshall, who came up with them in 1899.
+Pocket springs are the brainchild of the inventor James Marshall, who developed them in 1899.
 They became known as the Marshall coil, but we also refer to them as ‘encased springs’ and ‘wrapped springs.
-You might also see pocket springs referred to as ‘pocket coil springs’.
+You might also see pocket springs called ‘pocket coil springs.’
 In 1900, Marshall received a Canadian patent for his invention.

 Of course, not all mattresses are the same.
-The materials and the way the manufacturers produce the mattress means different types can offer varied levels of comfort or other benefits.
-Below are the different mattress types and how they differ from others:
+The materials and how the manufacturers produce the mattress mean different types can offer varying comfort levels or other benefits.
+Below are the different mattress types and how they differ:

-A typical open coil, double mattress contains about 200 to 400 springs.
-These springs are all connected within a thin wire frame.
-They all move together, which means that if you toss and turn in your sleep, you’ll likely disturb your partner because the movement will cause them to move as well.
-The heavier sleeper of the two will reap most of the benefits from the mattress and, as time goes by, the mattress will sag in the middle.
+A typical open coil double mattress contains about 200 to 400 springs.
+These springs are all connected within a thin wireframe.
+They all move together, meaning if you toss and turn in your sleep, you’ll likely disturb your partner because the movement will also cause them to move.
+The heavier sleeper of the two will reap most of the benefits from the mattress; as time goes by, the mattress will sag in the middle.

-Memory foam mattresses ― sometimes referred to as ‘visco-elastic’ mattresses ― are an alternative to both.
-They’re made from polyurethane and the heat from your body helps the foam to shape to your own body.
-Small cavities in the material trap the air, which is why the foam alters shape under pressure (and why it returns to its regular state when we relieve the pressure).
-Interestingly, and originally, memory foam itself came about as a result of NASA research to find a material that could cushion astronauts during test flights.
+Memory foam mattresses ― sometimes called ‘visco-elastic’ mattresses ― are an alternative to both.
+They’re made from polyurethane, and the heat from your body helps the foam shape your body.
+Small cavities in the material trap the air, so the foam alters under pressure (and why it returns to its regular state when we relieve the pressure).
+Interestingly, and initially, memory foam came about due to NASA’s research to find a material to cushion astronauts during test flights.

-Note that it’s possible to buy standard foam mattresses as well, rather than memory foam.
-These mattress can offer the same amount of support and you can sink into them.
-Foam mattresses are a less expensive option, which may be of interest if you’re on a budget.
+Note that it’s possible to buy standard foam mattresses, rather than memory foam.
+These mattresses can offer the same support, and you can sink into them.
+Foam mattresses are a less expensive option, which may be interesting if you’re on a budget.

-Latex is a premium material and comes from the rubber tree, which makes it more expensive.
-Latex mattresses are durable, comfortable and offer long-lasting support.
-The self-ventilated, open-cell interior of a latex mattress makes it more breathable than some other types of mattress and allows the mattress to stay fresh and dry.
+Latex is a premium material from the rubber tree, making it more expensive.
+Latex mattresses are durable, comfortable, and offer long-lasting support.
+A latex mattress’s self-ventilated, open-cell interior makes it more breathable than other mattress types and allows it to stay fresh and dry.
 Since latex is naturally antimicrobial and hypoallergenic, latex mattresses are also a handy option if you suffer from allergies.

 Why choose a pocket spring mattress?

-Pocket spring mattresses are terrific if you prefer a bouncier type of mattress instead of one that allows you to sink into it.
-Invest in a pocket spring mattress and you can enjoy the following benefits:
+Pocket spring mattresses are terrific if you prefer a bouncier mattress instead of one that allows you to sink into it.
+Invest in a pocket spring mattress, and you can enjoy the following benefits:

 There’s no support quite like the support of a pocket spring mattress.
-Each spring is reacting individually to the pressure placed on it.
-This allows the mattress to provide you with superb support because none of the springs are affecting the reactions of the others.
+Each spring reacts individually to the pressure placed on it.
+This allows the mattress to provide superb support because none of the springs affects the reactions of the others.

-The mattress evenly distributes the weight, too, which creates very few pressure points, if any at all, and this makes the mattress more comfortable.
-Pocket spring mattresses support the hips and shoulders firmly, two main components we rest upon when we sleep.
-You can also rest soundly in the knowledge that the mattress isn’t causing your joints or your back any damage.
+The mattress evenly distributes the weight, too, which creates very few pressure points, if any, making the mattress more comfortable.
+Pocket spring mattresses firmly support the hips and shoulders, two main components we rest upon when we sleep.
+You can also rest soundly, knowing that the mattress isn’t causing your joints or back any damage.

 These mattresses work tremendously well if you have to share the bed with a partner.
-Due to the design of the mattress, if you shift in the bed, your partner won’t feel a thing.
+Due to the mattress’s design, your partner won’t feel a thing if you shift in the bed.
 If one partner is (significantly) heavier than the other, the mattress doesn’t sag in the middle (and the other partner won’t roll towards a dip).

 Suitable for different shapes and sizes

 The design of pocket spring mattresses makes them ideal for couples.
 Their strength allows them to cope with a variety of shapes and sizes.
-If you’re choosing a mattress with your partner, a pocket spring mattress is a versatile option that can meet the requirements of both partners.
+If you’re choosing a mattress with your partner, a pocket spring mattress is a versatile option that can meet both partners’ requirements.
 You don’t have to account as much for each other’s preferences.

 Pocket spring mattresses can last between 8 and 10 years or possibly a little longer if you take good care of them.
 Like other mattresses, they won’t last forever.
-With years of excessive use, eventually, the springs will begin to sag and the mattress will become firmer.
+Eventually, with years of excessive use, the springs will begin to sag, and the mattress will become firmer.

 Cooler than memory foam and latex mattresses

-Temperature may be a consideration if you find yourself deciding between a memory foam mattress, latex or pocket spring one.
-The latter tend to be a little cooler than both latex and memory foam because the space around the springs makes them more breathable, whereas memory foam traps the heat.
-The foam must be dense enough to support your body, which can constrict the air circulation between the mattress and your body, and also within the mattress itself.
+The foam must be dense enough to support your body, constricting the air circulation between the mattress and your body and within the mattress itself.
 The higher the foam density, the warmer you may feel.
-The lack of ventilation can cause you to sweat and feel warm and warmer as the night goes on.
-Memory foam mattress manufacturers have recognised this and have started to incorporate memory gel into the mattresses to make them cooler.
+The lack of ventilation can cause you to sweat and feel warm as the night goes on.
+Memory foam mattress manufacturers have recognised this and started incorporating memory gel into the mattresses to make them cooler.

 Choosing a pocket spring mattress